 Overhead shot of salmon filets on a baking sheet lined with foil.

-How To Bake Salmon Filet
+How To Bake Salmon in the Oven

 It’s super easy to bake salmon in the oven and depending on what you want the end result to be, I recommend two different oven temperatures and cooking times.